Finished Product First...

 I routed out the hole in stages until there was just enough wood to charge my phone through and made a channel so the wire would sit flat and run out the back of the desk.

 Since I'm working with two very different woods it was tough to pick a finish that would work well for both.
-After much deliberation, I decided to finish the top with tung oil.
+After much consultation, I decided to finish the top with tung oil.

 It looked good even after just one coat but I wanted it darker

-Heres the slab still wet after 4 coats
+Heres the slab stil wet after 4 coats

 And after drying for 48 hours I'm finally ready to install